CH-ADARSH/CH-ADARSH/README.md

 # 💫About Me :
 I'm Adarsh Chaturvedi, from Hyderbad ,India.
-- 📚 I'm a final year Engineering student.
+- 📚 I'm a recent graduate(2025) looking for a job role.
 - 📚 I'm currently learning Frontend Technologies.
 - 📚 I'm currently Working on my DSA.
 - 🔭 I’m actively Looking for a job role(Frontend ,Software development) .